itsmecevi/ai/README.md

 <a name="1"></a>
 **What is AI?**

-Summary:
+> Summary:

-> Artificial Intelligence, or AI, is the concept of creating machines that can process information and make decisions like humans.
+Artificial Intelligence, or AI, is the concept of creating machines that can process information and make decisions like humans.
 It involves coding and programming to replicate human intelligence.

+> Highlights